lukechilds/htconvert/README.md

 ### Node

-If you want to you can also use this as a node module
+This is also usable as a node module

 ```shell
 npm install --save htconvert